Getting a Mortgage with 3 or 4 People

 Credit Scoring

-A great service for doing this is Check My File as they collate information from the four major credit reference agencies and allow you to see your scores side by side.
+If you’re concerned about your personal credit score, then it’s a good idea to sign up for a credit scoring service to help identify where you can improve.
+Check My File is a great option, as they will help collate information from the four major credit reference agencies, allowing you to see your scores side by side.

 Affordability